Jordan-Stubbs/Sentinel-Scanner/README.md

 - **Network scanning** — `nmap`-based scan of the local subnet: hosts, open ports, service/product detection, OS fingerprinting, and MAC vendor lookup
-- **19 vulnerability rules** across remote access, file transfer, databases, network services, and IoT/embedded categories, producing a 0–100 security score
+- **40 vulnerability rules** spanning remote access, databases, file sharing, industrial/IoT, smart-home, and self-hosted media services, contributing to an overall 0–100 security score — see the dashboard's own "Vulnerability Checks" page for the full, always-current list, produced from the same rules the scanner actually runs
 - **CVE cross-referencing** against the National Vulnerability Database, with an offline cache fallback for when there's no internet — matched against the specific product `nmap` actually